 - Non-steroidal anti-inflammatory medicines

 - Physical therapy

 Proximal hamstring tears may require surgery.
 During the repair, hamstring muscles are pulled back into place and the tendon is reattached to the bone using staples or stitches.
 If there is a complete tear within the muscle, stitches are used to sew the muscle back together.

 Following surgery, a rehabilitation period of at least 6 months is typically recommended, with physical therapy added to help restore function.
-To keep the hamstring in a relaxed position, crutches or a brace may be needed.
+Physical therapy occurs right at OSI, so it’s not only convenient, but your OSI surgeon can easily check on your progress.
+You can also expect to use crutches and wear a brace to help keep the hamstring in a relaxed position as you recover.